openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

      -  Handshake's ready between FRONTEND (fetch stage) and DECODE

 The instr_queue receives 32bit block from CACHES to create a valid stream of instructions to be decoded (by DECODE), to be issued (by ISSUE) and executed (by EXECUTE).
-FRONTEND pushes in FIFO to store the instructions and related information needed in case of mispredict or exception: instructions, instruction control flow type, exception, exception address and preicted address.
+FRONTEND pushes in FIFO to store the instructions and related information needed in case of mispredict or exception: instructions, instruction control flow type, exception, exception address and predicted address.
 DECODE pops them when decode stage is ready and indicates to the FRONTEND the instruction has been consummed.

+The instruction queue contains max 4 instructions.

 In instruction queue, exception can only correspond to page-fault exception.

 If the instruction queue is full, a replay request is sent to inform the fetch mechanism to replay the fetch.

-The instruction queue can be flushed.
+The instruction queue can be flushed by CONTROLLER.